jgm/djot/doc/syntax.md

 punctuation characters are just treated as literal backslashes, with the following exceptions:

+- Backslash before a newline (or before spaces or tabs followed by a newline) is parsed as a hard line break.
 - Backslash before a space is parsed as a nonbreaking space.
-- Backslash before a newline is parsed as a hard line break.

 ### Link